Geometric Bounds for Persistence: Background

 \section{Background}

-In this section, we overview the basic notions from applied algebraic topology and metric geometry used in the remainder of the paper.
+In this section, we provide an overview of the concepts from applied algebraic topology and metric geometry that form the foundation of the paper.
 We give a summary of our notations in \Cref{notations} in the Appendix.